A 4:30 read

-It’s hard to imagine how any of them would fare in today’s workplace.
-The cigar smoke alone is disqualification enough.
-To (literally) shake things up, we need leaders like the frontman for rock n’ roll’s Foo Fighters: Dave Grohl.
+It’s hard to imagine how any of these historical greats would fare in today’s workplace.
+Sir Winston’s cigar smoke is disqualification enough.
+To (literally) shake things up, we need leaders primed for a more modern era – like the frontman for rock n’ roll’s Foo Fighters: Dave Grohl.

-While there is no definitive and complete inventory of leadership skills, there are some that are key.
-And on those, Dave is legendary.
+There is no definitive and complete inventory of leadership skills, but some are key.
+And on those, Dave rocks.

 Go On and Have It All:

 By any objective measure, Dave Grohl’s career is a smashing success: a key role in one of the most influential bands since the days of Ed Sullivan, followed by forming a group with 11 Grammy Awards (and 29 nominations), selling over 30 million records (during a time the industry collapsed).
 Grohl’s goals are more than just gold – he wants to make great music.
 Though sales, awards, and sold-out baseball stadiums attest to the popularity of his music, he pushes the band in different directions to accomplish his objectives: A recent album was captured on magnetic (analog!) tape in his garage; its follow-up was recorded in different cities across America, collaborating with local icons; for their most recent, he brought in a new production team – and everyone from Justin Timberlake to Paul McCartney to contribute.

 Elementary students are graded for effort; leaders are scored on accomplishment.
 Anyone who has ever strapped on a guitar knows how to keep score: money and fame.
 Grohl has certainly achieved that.
 (If only firing up Excel inspired the same level of fan devotion and conspicuous lavishness….)